Chapter 5 - Playing the Game

 • MENTAL - Gained from success(es) on rolls made using PERCEPTION or INTELLECT.

-These success points can then be spent to improve ATTRIBUTES or purchase Aptitudes in that ATTRIBUTE category.
+These success points can then be spent to improve ATTRIBUTES or purchase APTITUDES in that ATTRIBUTE category.
 The accompanying table, 5-5 (reproduced from 1-1), describes how to upgrade your hero in the various difficulty modes.

 Table 5-5, Attribute and Aptitude cost by Difficulty